felicienfrancois/react-starter/README.md

 Commitments:
 - No global dependencies.
 CLI utilities are included as devDependencies and can be used via `npm run`
-- Stylesheets and TypeScript share the same source dir (Stylesheet files are put next to the associated TypeScript file)
+- Stylesheets and TypeScript sources share the same directory (Stylesheet files are put next to the associated TypeScript file)

 ### Install